Get insider access

 Compared To Other TVs

 The Sony A80K is an excellent TV with deep blacks, perfect black uniformity, and great gaming features.
-However, it's disappointing considering it's a downgrade in a few areas compared to the Sony A80J OLED, like the peak brightness.
-It doesn't match up to the brighter OLEDs that are coming out in 2022, and if you want the best OLED for picture quality, you can find other options.
+It's very similar to the Sony A80J OLED overall, so it's not worth an upgrade if you already own that panel.
+It's also nearly identical to its successor, the Sony A80L/A80CL OLED, so don't worry about upgrading if you own the A80K.
+It doesn't match up to the brighter OLEDs that came out in 2022, and if you want the best OLED for picture quality, you can find other options, like the LG C2 OLED or Samsung S95B OLED.

 See our recommendations for the best smart TVs, the best TVs for movies, and the best 4k HDR TVs.